JustinPatenaude/balticathletics/brands/primeline.md

 - title: MG851 Shaker Bottle
   photo: "/MG851_ab-prime_item_17.jpg"
 info: |-
-  **Primeline** is a division of Alphabroder.
-This is one of my "go-to" places for novelty items.
+  **Primeline** is one of my "go-to" places for novelty items.
 HUGE inventory of items.
-Easy to jump down this rabbit hole and get lost...but so much fun!!
+Easy to jump down this rabbit hole and get lost...but so much fun!! ;)

   ***